redis/redis-doc/commands/acl-log.md

 6. `age-seconds`: Age of the log entry in seconds.
 7. `client-info`: Displays the client info of a client which caused one of the security events.
 8. `entry-id`: The sequence number of the entry (starting at 0) since the server process started.
 Can also be used to check if items were “lost”, if they fell between periods.
-9. `timestamp-created`: This timestamp is the unix-time in `milliseconds` at the time the entry was first created.
+9. `timestamp-created`: A UNIX timestamp in `milliseconds` at the time the entry was first created.
-10. `timestamp-last-updated`: A unix-time in `milliseconds` at the time the entry was last updated.
+10. `timestamp-last-updated`: A UNIX timestamp in `milliseconds` at the time the entry was last updated.